copsTvFan/cops-episode-guide/guide.md

   Detective Michael A. Thompson started in the rural mountains of NC and always dreamed of working in the big city.
 He loves it, like no other job in the world.
 An officer breaks up a fight in an apartment complex.
-- N Las Vegas, NV
+- North Las Vegas, NV
 - Albuquerque, NM

 ## CP-1513